 • Maximum total hours in any single day (ordinary + overtime): 12 hours

 Your ordinary working week is capped at 45 hours (9 hours per day on a 5-day week, or 8 hours per day on a 6-day week plus 5 hours on Saturday) under Section 9.
 Add the 10-hour weekly overtime cap and the maximum legal working week is 55 hours — though this is the ceiling, not the norm.
+The Work Hours Calculator helps you check whether your schedule complies with the BCEA daily and weekly limits.

 Type of hours Daily limit Weekly limit